-If the Family Total Income reported on the FAFSA or Institutional Financial Aid Application for Students without Legal Immigration Status no longer represents current financial circumstances due to a parent’s unemployment, paid medical expenses, etc., students may pursue the Special Circumstances Appeal process offered through the Office of Student Financial Aid Services.
+If the FTI reported on the FAFSA or Institutional Financial Aid Application for Students without Legal Immigration Status no longer represents current financial circumstances due to a parent’s unemployment, paid medical expenses, etc., students may pursue the Special Circumstances Appeal process offered through the Office of Student Financial Aid Services.

 What if my FTI is greater than $50,000?
 Can I still be considered for other forms of financial aid?